laravel/nova-docs/4.0/resources/fields.md

 The `dependsOn` method allows you to specify that a field's configuration depends on one or more other field's values.
 The `dependsOn` method accepts an `array` of dependent field attributes and a closure that modifies the configuration of the current field instance.

-Dependent fields allow advanced customization, such as toggling read-only mode, field value, validation rules, and more based on the state of another field:
+Dependent fields allow advanced customization, such as toggling read-only mode, validation rules, and more based on the state of another field:

 ```php
 use Laravel\Nova\Fields\FormData;